baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 The utility [`systemd`][15] is an init system and system manager that is widely becoming the new standard for Linux machines.

-To nolong use the GUI and boot into multi-user mode, usde this command
+To nolong use the GUI and boot into multi-user mode, use this command

 ```bash
 # set to multi-user mode